Home

 Bakuchiol vs retinol vs retinoids: Which one is right for you?

-Whether you use bakuchiol, retinol, or see your doctor for a prescription-strength retinoid, remember that the best skin treatment is the one that works for your own, individual skin.
+Whether you use bakuchiol, retinol, or see your doctor for a clinical-strength retinoid, remember that the best skin treatment is the one that works for your own, individual skin.

 Buying the most potent skin treatment, or the one that everyone else seems to be using isn’t always a guarantee of success.